 - All the time dither in case you’re creating 16-bit files for a CD from a 24- or 32-bit mix.

-- You mustn’t dither when going from 32-bit floating-point to 24-bit (because the 32-bit floating-point doesn’t have a higher bit depth), however, you do from 32-bit fixed point to any decrease bit depth.
+- You mustn’t dither when going from a 32-bit floating-point to 24-bit (because the 32-bit floating-point doesn’t have a higher bit depth), however, you do from a 32-bit fixed point to any decreased bit depth.

 - In case you’re making use of 24-bit or 32-bit information for a mastering engineer, don’t dither.
 Let your mastering engineer, who’s an expert, deal with it.